-Research at CAST can be divided into seven main areas which in different ways address the current social and bureaucratic practices of security; how these shape and are shaped by past international security orders, power politics and processes of globalization.
+Research at CAST can be divided into six main areas which in different ways address the current social and bureaucratic practices of security; how these shape and are shaped by past international security orders, power politics and processes of globalization.
 These are:

 - Societal Security, Identity and Culture